Democratic intervention: Destabilizing effect

 Democratic intervention is also criticized on the basis that it ignores the social conditions and dynamics that define the target state.
 Feffer and Junes of Foreign Policy in Focus suggest a failure to understand the communities and a unified sense of nationhood would result in democratic intervention stirring and inciting civil unrest, as demonstrated in the sectarian conflicts which were considered a symptom of the US intervention into Iraq.
 German and Japanese revisionist critics have also stated that enforced democratization policies resulted in negative outcomes such as ‘distorting cultural perspectives’ and compare democratic intervention to colonialism.

-Military intervention is counterproductive
+Territorial peace theory

 The concept of democratic peace is confusing cause and effect, according to the territorial peace theory.

 Historical studies show that peace is a necessary prerequisite for democracy.

 War leads to authoritarianism and disregard for democracy, while peace and stable borders of a country motivates tolerance and support for democratic ideals.
 Military interventions are likely to impede a transition to democracy rather than promoting it.
 In fact, almost all attempts to impose democracy with military means have failed.

 Democracy may improve peaceful relations between non-neighbor countries and between countries that are already at peace, but not between neighbor countries involved in territorial conflict.